DotPodcast/dotpodcast/content/pages/requesting-content.md

 }
 ```

-The `restricted_content_id` value will match the same `id` of the requested piece of restricted content, as specified in the JSON feed.
+The `restricted_content_id` value will match the same `id` of the requested piece of restricted content, as specified in the feed.
 The `subscriber_hash` is used to identify the specific user who requested the content`

 The request will come in the following form: